totalgood/bokeh-demos/presentations/2016-03-pydata-strata/slides/slides.md

 ## Bokeh - Ecosystem

 - Other language bindings: rbokeh (actively maintained), scala (activeley maintained), julia (not maintained), typescript (coming soon)
-- Datashader - interact with BIG** data
+- Datashader - interact with BIG<sup>**</sup> data
 - Write your own custom models

 ---

-## Core concepts
+## Core concepts for today

-- Navigating Bokeh's interfaces (charts, plotting, and probably not models!)
+- Navigating Bokeh's interfaces
+ - charts, plotting, and probably not models!
+- Bokeh server
-- Bokeh server (what it is, what it isn't, do I need it)
+ - what it is, what it isn't, do I need it
-- Sharing your work (notebook, standalone files, server)
+- Sharing your work
+ - notebook, standalone files, server
+- Awareness of the Bokeh ecosystem

 ---